eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

     sudo apt install -y vulcanexus-humble-base

-For other Vulcanexus packages, please refer to :ref:`vulcanexus_binary_distribution` for more information.
+For other Vulcanexus packages, please refer to :ref:`vulcanexus_metapackages` for more information.

 Environment setup